krishollenbeck/cities_skylines_enhanced_fudged_population_mod/README.md

 ### What if I want to see the original cities skylines population?
 If the original population is preferred then simply click on the green person icon next to the population to toggle between the two displays.

+### Why would I want this?
+To make your city feel like it is bigger than what really is.